JohnnyCurran/TimeTravelDemo/README.md

 - Open Developer Tools (Right click > Inspect)
 - Select the arrows for more options and select LiveView DevTools
-- Press "Clear Storage"
-- Refresh `localhost:4000`
+- Interact with the LiveView
 - Happy Time Traveling!